G Whip Antenna Products

 Many people use Micro-metal Ferrites, and they are good, but we have an in sight to even better mixes of grades of rings including ones used for professional applications using Type 31 or 43 but then F9 and F14 mixes are better for the applications required in dedicated frequency use.
 There's lots of new ferrite mixes entering the market that out perform the standard Iron Powder cores.

-G Whip are able to design new ideas to give better efficiencies, our design work studies here in the UK open up great opportunities for superior products both electrically and mechanically and if you need a unit for professional purposes then look no further than here.
+G Whip are able to design new ideas to give better efficiencies, our design work studies here in the UK open up great opportunities for superior products both electrically and mechanically.

 G Whip uses the finest test equipment to produce the BEST results, no expense is spared to get impedance matches the best, we have a vast range of Spectrum Analysers, Antenna Analysers, Sweep Generators, RF Field indicators and even Hand Held Spectrum Field Strength Analysers.
 We test EVERY unit and offer an analyser sweep.